Databricks Zerobus Ingest — The Best Bus Is No Bus

 Data now lands directly in Delta tables, eliminating the warehouse intermediary.
 The result: lower latency, higher throughput, dramatically reduced costs, and one less system to manage.
 They got the simplicity of direct writes with the scalability of proper streaming—at a fraction of Kafka’s cost.

-Zerobus
+Zerobus Ingest

 Simplifying Real-Time Data Ingestion